- Access allows you to save attachments or just paths, as needed.

 - Delete attachments: In the attachment window, select the document and click “Remove.”

-Remember that Access temporarily stores edited files in the temporary folder Windows until you decide to save them to the database.
+Remember that Access temporarily stores edited files in the Windows temporary folder until you decide to save them to the database.

 Advantages of managing attachments from forms and reports